9 Week Presessional English for Conditional Offers

 The application form will require you to provide information about your:

 - IELTS certificate

 - Any past UK study visa documents (including visa refusal documents)

 If you have made several applications to multiple main courses at UAL, this may delay us processing your Presessional application.
-Please see our FAQ’s for information about how to avoid delays to your application.
+Please see our FAQs (PDF 186KB) for information about how to avoid delays to your application.
 Please note however, if you intend to apply for a Tier 4 combined visa, you cannot have any more than one active main course application at the point of applying to 9 Week Presessional.